ErpNetDocs/dev/index.md

 ## Query Basics

 ERP.net allows only a subset of the full OData queries.
-Generally, you cannot do JOINs, and filter with OR.
+Generally, you cannot do JOINs and filter with OR.
 However, you can filter by multiple values, like the SQL IN operator:

 > <https://demodb.my.erp.net/api/domain/odata/General_Products_Products?$top=10&$filter=Id%20in%20(edf2bd2a-7e4d-e111-a06c-00155d00050a,cf728601-1fd5-4853-ab23-01deeee7d038)>